TeamOpenwrt/temba/README.md

 2. Adapt templates in `files`
 3. Run `rake`

-OpenWRT Release (Chaos Calmer) and Platform (TL-WR842nd v2) is hardcoded in `Rakefile`.
-You have to change it to support other platforms.

 ## Invisible credits

 Sometimes the commits are not done by the original authors